 Progent's Consulting Services for Microsoft Technology

-project management and documentation, on-site and off-site
+project analysis and documentation, on-site and off-site

-IT help and system diagnosis,
+IT help and network troubleshooting,

-Help Desk Outsourcing Support, comprehensive
+Help Desk Support, certified

-outsourcing, Microsoft Exchange Server hosting, and ProSight Virtual Hosting.
+outsourcing, Microsoft Exchange Server hosting and management, and ProSight Virtual Hosting.

 Learn more about Progent's Consulting Services for Microsoft Servers.

 To ask Progent about professional support for Windows Server networking, call 1-800-993-9400 or go to Contact Progent.